Two files that are central to Pkg are

 authors = ["Some One <firstname.lastname@example.org>", "Foo Bar <email@example.com>"]

 The name of the package/project is determined by the

 name = "Example"

-[a-zA-Z0-9_], but can not start with a number.
+false).
 For packages it is recommended to follow the package naming guidelines.
 The

 name field is mandatory for packages.